Big Apple Blizzard Blast

 Big Apple Blizzard Blast was a professional wrestling live event produced by Extreme Championship Wrestling (ECW) on February 3, 1996.
 The event was held in the Lost Battalion Hall in Queens, New York City, New York in the United States.

 Excerpts from Big Apple Blizzard Blast aired on episodes #146 and #147 of the syndicated television show ECW Hardcore TV, while the event was released on VHS in 1996.
 It was made available for streaming on the WWE Network in 2020.
 Excerpts from the event also featured on A Current Affair, which had a film crew at ringside.
-The bout between Juventud Guerrera and Rey Misterio Jr. also appeared on the 2007 DVD Rey Mysterio – The Biggest Little Man.
+Three bouts from the event - 2 Cold Scorpio and the Sandman versus the Gangstas; Shane Douglas and Tommy Dreamer versus Raven and Stevie Richards; and Juventud Guerrera versus Rey Misterio Jr. - appeared on the 2012 compilation DVD ECW Loves New York, while the bout between Guerrera and Misterio Jr. also appeared on the 2007 DVD Rey Mysterio – The Biggest Little Man.